LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 default to keep the default Spack spec simple.

 For Umpire, there is ``+fortran``, or ``+openmp`` for RAJA.
-Those variants cannot be shared in Radiuss-Shared-CI because they are likely not implemented or relevant by default in other projects.
+Those variants cannot be shared in radiuss-shared-ci because they are likely not implemented or relevant by default in other projects.

 Similarly, Umpire and RAJA require ``^blt@develop`` on corona, which is not